I am being evicted from my private rented tenancy or I am having problems with my private landlord

 See information on our HomeLet scheme that can provide some financial help for those on low incomes to get a private rented tenancy.

 As a last resort, the council can help with temporary accommodation.
 Our first course of action will always be to help prevent you from being homeless and move to settled accommodation rather than be stuck in temporary accommodation.

-To get help from the council you will first need to register on our online Housing Customer Portal here and we will get in touch with you and arrange an appointment to see you within 5 working days to discuss your housing situation with you.
+To get help from the council you will first need to complete our Housing Advice form here and we will get in touch with you and arrange an appointment to see you within 5 working days to discuss your housing situation with you.
 We will ask you to bring several documents to the appointment.
 The documents needed include ones that prove your identity and your eligibility to receive advice and support, your family's details, anything to do with your housing situation such as a tenancy agreement and notice asking you to leave, and information about your income and expenditure.
-See here to find out more about how to use the Housing Customer Portal.

 What you can do